Netlia/documentation/DeviceComunication/DeviceComunication.md

 ### Acknowledging a message from the server

-"Reception from server" acknowledgement message is sent by the device whenever configuration or command message is received from the server.
+"Reception from server" acknowledgement message is sent by the device whenever configuration or command message is received from the server and requires acknowledgement.
 This message serves as an acknowledgement.
 For more information about sending a message from the server, see [here](#receiving-messages-from-the-server).

 In the header it is marked with the value 0x01 in the 7th byte (Message type).